-All Passenger Terminals have disabled access and facilities visit our port guides.
+All Passenger Terminals have disabled access and facilities.
 If you require additional assistance getting onboard or around the ship, please let us know at least 48 hours in advance.
 The level of assistance we can reasonably provide is limited and subject to high demand.
-To discuss further please contact us for advice on 021 4277 801 or by email to email@example.com or via the online Live Chat service.
+To discuss further please contact us for advice on 021 427 7801, by email to email@example.com or via the online Live Chat service.

-You should inform us of any disability or impairment you have on step 5 of the booking pages or by contacting us by the methods shown above.
-Wheelchair-accessible cabins (subject to availability) can be booked on step 3.
+You should inform us of any disability or impairment you have on step 4 of the booking pages or by contacting us by the methods shown above.
+Wheelchair Accessible cabins (subject to availability) can be booked on step 3.
 You should find the answers to any questions you may have contained on this website.

 Please tell us, at the time of booking, if you will need to bring any equipment, such as a wheelchair, mobility scooter or oxygen.

 To make the most of your travel with Brittany Ferries please tell us how we can help you.